 We continue to monitor all our residents and staff for signs and symptoms of the virus.
 Because the health and wellness of our residents and associates is our priority, we have implemented all recommended measures to prevent the spread of this virus on our campus.
 We are also in close communication with our local and state health officials to ensure we are taking all appropriate steps.

 Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
 Because we have taken this situation very seriously, our campus has:

 - Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.

 - Providing masks to all residents to wear.

 - Encouraging health care providers to use telehealth when possible.

 - Screening staff prior to beginning work for symptoms.
 Employees are not allowed in the building if they are ill.
 Any employee who exhibits symptoms is instructed to self-quarantine at home and/or seek medical care.

-- Requiring all employees to wear face masks and face shields while providing care.
+- Requiring all employees to wear face masks and eye protection while providing care.